clux/facemaulers/east/epilogue.md

 Potential future stupid quest: destroy [[orcus]] with it (highlighted in flavour text on the scythe) to forever destroy the scythe.

+They immediately took it apart without identifying it :shrug:

 ### Galeron Watchers (Faey)
+> Faey wants to expand Watchers of the Night to the material plane.
+"We were far too close to a vengeful god returning to the world, so the Watchers need to be there to stop it happening again".

 Next day:
 - Faeynore, is it.
 I realize that we never spoke much.
 But just gotta say, that was some exceptional shooting.
 I've never seen anyone move so fast and shoot so accurately from such distances.
 - Faeynore proposal re: watchers.
 I know that you probably have your own place to go to, but maybe you would consider staying here.
 Our numbers are severly diminished, and we are not going to be able to protect or watch over anything, much less contain the undead plague from the cemetery.